 One of Evan’s biggest challenges happened when he turned 10.
-After a week of fighting off a sinus infection, he was rushed to Akron Children’s Hospital emergency department with a severe stomachache.
+After a week of fighting off a sinus infection, he was rushed to Akron Children’s emergency department with a severe stomachache.
 By the time Evan arrived, he was in kidney failure, critically ill and needed to start dialysis.
 He met Shefali Mahesh, MD, pediatric nephrologist and division director of pediatric nephrology, who discovered that Evan had atypical hemolytic-uremic syndrome (aHUS), an extremely rare genetic condition that impacts the kidneys preferentially and other major organs.

 “Determining what was causing Evan’s illness was like finding a needle in a haystack,” said Sharon Wooldredge, Evan’s mom.
 “That’s why we adore Dr. Mahesh to the end of the earth and back.
 She zeroed in on the cause so fast and explained Evan’s condition to us in a way that we could understand.
 Then she worked with us to make Evan’s care manageable.”

 For Evan, once he started dialysis in Children’s pediatric intensive care unit (PICU), he improved rapidly.

 “As a kid in 4th grade, I never understood the seriousness of my illness,” said Evan, a senior at Stow High School.
 “I do remember that Dr. Mahesh allowed me to eat a donut, my favorite food, before I began dialysis treatments.
 She was nice, caring and even funny sometimes.”